Updated, Nov. 14: We've added photo comparisons between the Galaxy S10 and Galaxy Note 9.

 There used to be no dispute as to which Samsung phone was the company's big-screen beast.
 The Galaxy Note series featured the largest displays, the most processing oomph, and the features most obviously geared toward anyone who subscribed to the theory that Bigger Is Almost Always Better.

-The newly released Galaxy S10 Plus, one of a trio of S10 models rolled out by Samsung, shakes things up by quite a bit.
-This new phone's display is every bit as big as what you'd find on the Galaxy Note 9, and the 6.1-inch Galaxy S10 isn't that much smaller.
+That question became a bit more complex when the Galaxy S10 lineup came out this spring, highlighted by the Galaxy S10 Plus, one of the best phones we saw in 2019.
+The S10 Plus' display is every bit as big as what you'd find on Samsung phablets like the Galaxy Note 9, and the 6.1-inch Galaxy S10 isn't that much smaller.
 What's more, Samsung has packed the kind of features into the Galaxy S10 that used to be firmly in the Note's domain.
 As a result, the choice of which big-screen Samsung phone to get isn't as clear as it was before.

-We've posted our review of the S10 Plus, and we're awaiting our chance to test the S10, but we've had enough hands-on time with the new devices to compare and contrast them with the Note 9.
-We'll update this article with a final verdict once we've completed our S10 testing, but here's how these big-screen Samsung phones compare at this point.
+We've reviewed both the S10 Plus and S10, with enough hands-on time to compare and contrast these two phones with the older Note 9.
+Here's how these big-screen Samsung phones compare at this point.

 |Phone||Galaxy S10||Galaxy S10 Plus||Galaxy Note 9|